Nasdaq boosted by growth stocks after Netflix’s upbeat forecast

 Runaway inflation initially led markets to price in a full 100-basis-point hike in interest rates at the Fed’s upcoming meeting next week, until some policymakers signaled a 75-basis-point increase.

+Trading remained volatile in thin volumes, with the CBOE Volatility index last down 23.83 points to its lowest in nearly three months.

+“Low volumes accentuate market moves historically and even though we’ve wiped off $10 or $15 trillion from global equities this year, there’s still a lot of excess liquidity.
+So low volume on excess liquidity can still accentuate moves,” John Lynch, chief investment officer for Comerica Wealth Management, said.

-Merck & Co Inc dropped 0.9% as the company’s cancer therapy Keytruda failed to meet the main goal of a late-stage trial testing it in patients with head and neck cancer.
+Merck & Co Inc’s shares fell 2.2% as the company’s cancer therapy Keytruda failed to meet the main goal of a late-stage trial testing it in patients with head and neck cancer.

-Declining issues outnumbered advancers for a 1.19-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.65-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.15-to-1 ratio on the NYSE and a 2.76-to-1 ratio on the Nasdaq.

 Comments